arnauddesombre/Boggle/README.md

 Solver for Boggle.<br>
 <i>boggle.py</i> finds all valid solutions of any Boggle board (classic 4x4, or any custom size).

-Boggle is a game created by Parker Brothers (now Hasbro), see [wikipedia](https://en.wikipedia.org/wiki/Boggle) for more information.
+Boggle is a game distributed by Parker Brothers (now Hasbro), see [wikipedia](https://en.wikipedia.org/wiki/Boggle) for more information.
+The game involves a board made up of 16 cubic dice, where each die has a letter printed on each of its 6 sides.
+At the beginning of the game, the 16 dice are shaken and randomly distributed into a 4-by-4 tray, with only the top sides of the dice visible.
+The players compete to accumulate points by building valid words from the dice, according to these rules:
+- A valid word must be composed by following a sequence of adjacent dice—two dice are adjacent if they are horizontal, vertical, or diagonal neighbors.
+- A valid word can use each die at most once.
+- A valid word must contain at least 3 letters.
+- A valid word must be in the dictionary (which typically does not contain proper nouns).

 Parameters:<br>
 A dictionary, as a text file containing the list of all valid words, one word per line.<br>